 “Students must be motivated to learn and grow through their experience”

-BaMidbar Wilderness Therapy serves at-risk young adults (18+) struggling with:
+BaMidbar Wilderness Therapy serves at-risk young adults (18+) struggling with mild to moderate social, emotional, behavioral, and academic challenges.
+Challenges may include: